nickschot/empress-blog-hummingbird-template/README.md

 Usage
 ------------------------------------------------------------------------------

-[Longer description of how to use the addon in apps.]
+See https://github.com/empress/empress-blog#quick-start for instructions on how to use empress-blog.
+Instead of `empress-blog-casper-template` use `empress-blog-hummingbird-template`.

 Contributing